 So, a "people group" may have a variety of defining factors which might include ethno-linguistic or ethno-cultural/religious elements, and may legitimately have unique elements (such as caste factors in India) but it will consist of various strata.

 4) Unreached people are "remote", only "tribal," or only "illiterate" peoples:

 A globally recognized Christian leader recently said that while emphasis on the Unreached was still needed, the major challenge for finishing the task of world missions was the major religious blocks.
 He inadvertently exposed a common mis-conception about what "unreached" or "least evangelized" means.

 In fact, the majority of the UPGs are in the three major religious blocks -- and make up vast sections of major urban centers.
 Sometimes, they are the majority peoples of the country.
 In one Asian country, one-half of the Christians live in one-fourth of the country – and are mainly tribal (who are more easily reached?) while the majority people of this Buddhist country is still less than 1% Christian.
 In another Asian country known for very dynamic and mission minded churches, the majority people which is well over 50% of the population remains largely unserved.

-5. The goal to engage each Unreached People Group is misunderstood as an END goal rather than a FIRST step: Top
+5) The goal to engage each UPG is misunderstood as an end goal rather than a first step: